tenbowls/tododoro/README.md

 - The timing for the timers can be set in the config.json file (refer to section above), note that the maximum limit is 59mins
 - The "Extended time" check box can be toggled to switch between the short timer or the extended timer
 - Timer can be paused, resumed, and stopped
-- Once the timer is stopped, it will reset, and the SQL table will NOT be updated
+- Once the timer is stopped, an entry of the time lapsed will be added to the SQL table, and timer will be reset
-- Once the timer has successfully ended (not stopped), the timer will add an entry to the SQL database
+- Once the timer has successfully ended, an entry will be added to the SQL table, and timer will be reset
 - A beep sound will be emitted once timer has completed

 *Interface of the timer* \